Lightweight LLM Agent Memory with Small Language Models¶

 Overall Architecture¶

-LightMem modularizes memory operations into online and offline paths.
-The online path is driven by three specialized SLMs: SLM-1 (Controller) performs intent modeling and retrieval control, transforming user input into hypothetical queries (HQ) and allocating retrieval budgets; SLM-2 (Selector) executes two-stage retrieval—coarse vector retrieval followed by semantic consistency re-ranking; SLM-3 (Writer) compresses interactions into compact MTM entries and maintains them incrementally.
-The offline path employs a large-context model to distill high-value MTM fragments into de-identified long-term semantic knowledge (LTM), stored as a graph-structured knowledge base.
+LightMem splits memory operations into online and offline paths.
+The Mechanism is to "let the model of the right scale do the right thing": high-frequency online operations emphasizing predictable behavior are assigned to three specialized SLMs, while low-frequency, heavy consolidation requiring strong reasoning is pushed to an offline LLM.
+In the online path, SLM-1 (Controller) performs intent modeling and retrieval control, converting user input into Hypothetical Queries (HQ) and allocating retrieval budgets.
+SLM-2 (Selector) executes a two-stage retrieval, performing coarse vector retrieval followed by semantic consistency reranking.
+SLM-3 (Writer) compresses interactions into compact MTM entries and maintains them incrementally.
+The offline path utilizes a long-context model to distill high-value MTM fragments into de-identified long-term semantic knowledge (LTM), stored in a graph-structured knowledge base, thereby continuously accumulating long-term memory without slowing down responses.

 Key Designs¶

-Three-Tier Memory Storage (STM/MTM/LTM):
+1. Three-layer Memory Storage (STM/MTM/LTM): Temporal Hierarchical Layering

-- Mechanism: STM serves as working memory within the SLM context window, updated turn-by-turn without persistence.
-MTM is the sole carrier of personalized episodic memory, storing semantic summaries, temporal information, access statistics, and user identifiers, with a capacity limit of \(|M_u^{\text{MTM}}| \leq B\) (\(B=10^4\)).
-LTM stores de-identified semantic knowledge offline-distilled from high-value MTM fragments, organized as a lightweight graph structure to support multi-hop reasoning.
+Information at different time scales requires different storage and retrieval strategies.
+LightMem defines three layers: STM is working memory within the SLM context window, updated per turn but not persisted or retrieved.
+MTM is the carrier of personalized episodic memory, where each entry stores semantic summaries, temporal info, access statistics, embedding vectors, and user identifiers, with a capacity limit \(|M_u^{\text{MTM}}| \leq B\) (\(B=10^4\)).
+It is incrementally maintained by the Writer (SLM-3), which evicts stale or low-value entries when the limit is exceeded.
+LTM stores de-identified semantic knowledge distilled offline from high-value MTM fragments, organized in a lightweight graph structure to support multi-hop reasoning and cross-user sharing.

 Loss & Training¶